zou-zhicheng/cv-common-en/docs/projects.md

 ---

 # [Creditease](https://www.creditease.com/)
-Joined Creditease in 2016 to develop a financial cloud platform based on OpenStack.
+When I joined Creditease in 2016, my target is to develop a financial cloud platform based on OpenStack.
 After organizational changes in 2017, shifted focus to traditional IT operations, leading infrastructure integration and tool development to stabilize systems.

 ## CMDB System (Elephant)
 Developed a CMDB system from scratch to replace manual Excel-based management: